Neurostimulation: History

 The primary findings about neurostimulation originated from the idea to stimulate nerves for therapeutic purposes.
 The 1st recorded use of electrical stimulation for pain relief goes back to 46 AD, when Scribonius Largus used torpedo fish (electric ray) for relieving headaches.
 In the late 18th century, Luigi Galvani discovered that the muscles of dead frog legs twitched when struck by direct current on the nervous system.
 The modulation of the brain activity by electrical stimulation of the motor cortex in dogs was shown in 1870 that resulted in limb movement.
 From the late 18th century to today many milestones have been developed.
 Nowadays, sensory prosthetic devices, such as visual implants, cochlear implants, auditory midbrain implants, and spinal cord stimulators and also motor prosthetic devices, such as deep brain stimulators, Bion microstimulators, the brain control and sensing interface, and cardiac electro-stimulation devices are widely used.

 In 2013 the British pharmaceutical company GlaxoSmithKline (GSK) coined the term "electroceutical" to broadly encompass medical devices that use electrical, mechanical, or light stimulation to affect electrical signaling in relevant tissue types.
 Clinical neural implants such as cochlear implants to restore hearing, retinal implants to restore sight, spinal cord stimulators for pain relief or cardiac pacemakers and implantable defibrillators are proposed examples of electroceuticals.
 GSK formed a venture fund and said it would host a conference in 2013 to lay out a research agenda for the field.
 A 2016 review of research on interactions between the nervous and immune systems in autoimmune disorders mentioned "electroceuticals" in passing and quotation marks, referring to neurostimulation devices in development for conditions like arthritis.

+In 2024, the introduction of the Mother-Fetus neurocognitive model and definition of the natural neurostimulation features revealed new perspectives to develop a novel generation of electroceutical medical devices.

+In 2025, two state-first human-stage clinical trials began in Western Australia, aiming to use neurostimulation therapy via surface electrodes for participants with paraplegia and quadriplegia.